 Verdict: The Epiphone Slash J-45 delivered an incredibly rewarding playing experience.
 While many now associate the Epiphone brand with budget guitars, this is anything but budget.
 It offers professional-level playability and tones, comes in well under the $2,000 budget, and looks fantastic in the process.

 This dreadnought comes from the original inventor of the style, and it really shows.
 It delivers huge tones that remain composed in any situation, and because it’s hand crafted by some of the world’s finest luthiers a Martin’s Nazareth, PA plant, it’s an heirloom quality instrument that’s truly built to last.

-When it comes to construction materials, this brand is widely known to select some of the finest woods for use in the premium models such as the Martin D-16E.
+When it comes to construction materials, this brand is widely known to select some of the finest woods for use in the premium models such as the Martin D-16E (full review here).
 It came with a fantastic Sitka spruce top, and even genuine rosewood back and sides.
-Being made with all solid woods gave this guitar such incredible presence, and wonderful character.
+Being made with all solid woods gave this guitar such incredible presence and wonderful character.

-For those who like to play through an amplifier it was equipped with a Fishman Matrix VT Enhance NT2 pickup system.
-In addition to the traditional under saddle piezo transducer it also included an advanced Enhance element that was able to be blended into the piezo output, giving a whole new range of organic tones.
+For those who like to play through an amplifier, it was equipped with a Fishman Matrix VT Enhance NT2 pickup system.
+In addition to the traditional under-saddle piezo transducer, it included an advanced Enhance element that was able to be blended into the piezo output, giving a whole new range of organic tones.

-Verdict: The Martin D-16E is simply the best acoustic guitar on the market for $2000 or less.
-The craftsmanship is simply unparalleled, and the tones are instantly recognizable.
-Don’t forget, that this is no show pony either!
-While it would look fabulous hanging on a wall it would look even better on stage or in the studio with any amateur or even professional artist.
+Verdict: The Martin D-16E is simply the best acoustic guitar on the market for $2,000 or less.
+The craftsmanship is simply unparalleled and the tones are instantly recognizable.
+Don’t forget that this is no show pony either!
+While it would look fabulous hanging on a wall, it would look even better onstage or in the studio with any artist, amateur or professional.